aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/textparagraph/_index.md

 ### getAlignmentType() {#getAlignmentType--}

+<b>@deprecated.</b> Please use the 'alignmentType' property instead.
 Gets and sets the text horizontal alignment type of the paragraph.

 ```javascript
 getAlignmentType() : TextAlignmentType;